 Like elsewhere in snowboarding, the high end is seeing the most action and development as riders buying new stuff seek no-compromise durability, reliability and performance.
 Flow – newly run by the Nidecker group – have a new model out called the NX2-CX which we really liked; it uses a carbon infused nylon highback and an aluminium base for a really stiff and lightweight feel.
 There’s more use of carbon than usual next year, with Spark R&D injecting it into their highbacks, and K2’s new carbon chassis underneath the Fomula C. There’s a new duo of Jones bindings based on the Now chassis called the Apollo and Mercury and Burton round things off at the front of their high end binders with a brand-new Super Grip Cap Strap 2.0 which boasts a better toebox wrap, and lightweight design.

-Elsewhere, Flux’s stiff and responsive XF booster looks like it’ll be well received in the premium segment, and Rome’s brand new Black Label has a significant and interesting new construction in the highback; it’s an overmoulded thermoplastic with an injected element at the bottom.
+Elsewhere, Flux’s stiff and responsive XF booster looks like it’ll be well received in the premium segment.
 The injected part provides feel while the upper thermoplastic drives power.
 Tidy.
 Also in highbacks, there’s a new blended urethane shape on Switchback’s new Smith.
 And, naturally, innovators Union drop a 100%-new one-to-beat model called the Strata, with a brand new waterproof closed-cell foam which “is good as it gets for vibration dampening and long term durability,” according to Marketing Director, George Kleckner.
 Salomon have a new dampening solution called VIBE borrowed from their running shoe department.
 It’s a polyolefin EVA blend which will appear on Shadow Fit bindings, and is lightweight, soft, and comfortable.

 It’s very possible all this action at the high end is due to lifelong, ageing snowboarders having a bit more disposable income to throw at their sport, as well as the frequent – yet often disproven – assumption that “pricier means better”.